PurwadhikaDev/ZetaGroup_JC_DS_FT_BDG_05_FinalProject/README.md

 1. Introduction
 This project applies machine learning techniques to assist Human Resources (HR) departments in making data-driven promotion decisions.
 By analyzing historical employee data and promotion trends, the model predicts which employees are likely to be suitable for promotion, offering an objective supplement to traditional performance evaluation processes.

-2. the needs to use our model
+2. the need to use our model
 Promotion decisions are critical to employee satisfaction, retention, and organizational growth.
 However, these decisions are often subjective and prone to bias.
 Key challenges include:

 - Inconsistent performance reviews